PiWebswiss/CS50-Project/README.md

 To recreate the environment:

-1. Install Miniconda using the [minimal installer](https://docs.anaconda.com/miniconda/).
+1. Install Miniconda using the [Miniconda installer](https://docs.anaconda.com/miniconda/).
 2. Open the Miniconda Command Line.
 3. Navigate to the directory containing the `ocr_env.yaml` file.
 4. Create the environment from the YAML file: